NEUBIAS Training School for Early Career Investigators

 Since the time of Robert Hooke, images obtained through microscopy have played a central role in biological investigation.
 The integration of microscopy with image capture technology and computational science has heralded a new era in Biology: images are now treated as multidimensional numerical data, which can be processed and analysed quantitatively using computers.
 For treating images as measured values, knowledge on the nature of digital images, of processing protocols and of algorithms is essential.
 However, most biologists are not yet trained with the skills necessary for using complex image analysis tools, or how they operate, and how to best extract meaningful quantitative data from micrographs; this is especially true with techniques such as fluorescence, confocal and other advanced microscopy techniques.

-On February 12-15th, 2017, NEUBIAS will organize a Training School on Bioimage Analysis for Early Career Investigators in Life Science, the first of a series of seven Training Schools to be repeated bi-yearly until 2020.
-We are opening up for applications in November 2016 and will select 25 trainees.
-The course will be hosted by the Gulbenkian Institute of Science in Oeiras, Portugal, and for more details see this page.
+On September 2017, NEUBIAS will organize a Training School on Bioimage Analysis for Early Career Investigators in Life Sciences, the 2nd of a series of 7 Training Schools (25 trainees each) to be repeated bi-yearly until 2020.

 Target Audience: Early career investigators